metaopt/torchopt/docs/source/distributed/distributed.rst

 However, MPI-based parallelism has some drawbacks:

 - **MPI is not user-friendly**.
-  MPI-like APIs only provides low-level primitives for sending and receiving messages.
+  MPI-like APIs only provide low-level primitives for sending and receiving messages.
-  It requires the users manage the message passing between workers manually.
+  It requires the users to manage the message passing between workers manually.
   The users should be aware of the communication pattern and the synchronization between workers.

 - **MPI is not flexible**.
   MPI-like APIs are designed for `Distributed Data-Parallel Training (DDP) <https://pytorch.org/tutorials/beginner/dist_overview.html>`_, which is a widely adopted `single-program multiple-data (SPMD) <https://en.wikipedia.org/wiki/Single_program,_multiple_data>`_ training paradigm.
   However, for meta-learning tasks, the task dependency tree is complex and dynamic.
   It may not fit into the SPMD paradigm.
-  It is hard to implement the distributed Autograd engine on top of MPI.
+  It is hard to implement the distributed autograd engine on top of MPI.

 - **MPI only communicates the value of tensors but not the gradients and graphs**.
   This is a limitation of MPI.
-  The users need to handle the gradients manually cross multiple workers.
+  The users need to handle the gradients manually across multiple workers.
   For example, receive the gradients from other workers and put them as ``grad_outputs`` to function |torch.autograd.grad|_.

 .. |torch.autograd.grad| replace:: ``torch.autograd.grad``